sebiniemann/Mantella/_includes/descriptions.md

 {% when "hill-climbing-getminimalstepsize" %}

+- Returns the minimal distance.

 **See also**

 - {% include link signature="hill-climbing-setminimalstepsize-double" %}
 - {% include link signature="hill-climbing-getmaximalstepsize" %}

 {% when "hill-climbing-setmaximalstepsize-double" %}

+- Sets the maximal distance that can be between two consecutive parameters.
+- Since the parameter space is normalised to \\([0, 1]^N\\), the same (percentage) maximal step size is used for all dimensions, whereby a step size of \\(1\\) correlates to the dimension-wise distance between the lower and the upper bound.
+- To choose different (percentage) maximal step sizes for each dimension, use `OptimisationProblem.setParameterScaling(...)`.

 {% include example name=include.signature %}